curl/everything-curl/callback-header.md

 "full" headers, one by one, to this callback.

 The data passed to this function will not be zero terminated!
-You cannot, for example, use printf's "%s" operator to display the contents nor strcpy to copy it.
+You cannot, for example, use printf's `%s` operator to display the contents nor strcpy to copy it.

 This callback should return the number of bytes actually taken care of.
 If